aeichman/Robo-Arm/README.md

 Use a piece of patching cloth and super glue to cut and connect GT2 Timing belts to the correct lengths.
 This can be demonstrated here (https://www.youtube.com/watch?v=T9wjR0HEk3I). <br/>

-In each DRV8825 slot there are 6 microstepping pins.
-On axis X, Z, E0, and E1 using a jumper, connect the m3 pins to enable 1/16 microstepping.
-For the Y axis jump m2 for 1/8 microstepping and on the expansion board, turn on switches 1 & 2 (m1 & m2) for 1/8 microstepping.
+In each DRV8825 slot, there are 6 micro-stepping pins.
+On axes X, Z, E0, and E1 using a jumper, connect the m3 pins to enable 1/16 micro-stepping.
+For the Y-axis jump m2 for 1/8 micro-stepping and on the expansion board, turn on switches 1 & 2 (m1 & m2) for 1/8 micro-stepping.

 # DRV8845 & A4988 Vref

-Plug driver into Ramps 1.4 board and connect power supply.
-Using a mulitmeter, touch the positive probe to the potentiometer and the negative to GND.
-Adjust multimeter to the Vref calcuated by the following equations. <br/>
+Plug driver into the Ramps 1.4 board and connect the power supply.
+Using a multimeter, touch the positive probe to the potentiometer and the negative to GND.
+Adjust the multimeter to the Vref calculated by the following equations. <br/>

 C = Current Limit of Steppper Motor <br/>
 Rs = Current sensor resistor <br/>